MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/production.md

 There are two test options you can use:

 1. **Perform test using the sandbox API.** To do this you must suplpy your merchants with the test user that we have supplied to you during techincal onboarding.
 Your merchants can either use the test app or you can make the user simulation API available to them.
 It is your responsibility to instruct and support merchants in the use of our test app and user simulation API.
 We have made a 'Merchant Sandbox Testing' page with instructions about the test app.
-You can supply this to your merchants along with the phone number of your test user.
+You can supply this to your merchants along with the phone number of your test user: [Merchant Sandbox Testing](/merchant-test).
 2. **Perform test using the production API.** In order to perform test in production you can either create a merchantId used only for test payments or merchants can test using their own merchantId.
 To do this merchants must use the production MobilePay app downloaded through App store or Google Play and a production user.
 All payments should be cancelled to ensure that not transactions are completed.

 ## Design guidelines